wiboma/hudiy/README.md

 - `--logo`
   Absolute path to an image file that will be displayed instead of the “Hudiy” text.

-The script that launches Hudiy is located at `$HOME/.hudiy/share/hudiy_run.sh` and it is started from `/etc/xdg/labwc/autostart`.
+The script that launches Hudiy is located at `$HOME/.hudiy/share/hudiy_run.sh` and it is started from `$HOME/.config/labwc/autostart`.

-During the startup of the Raspberry Pi OS, the splash screen is handled by [Plymouth](https://www.freedesktop.org/wiki/Software/Plymouth/).
+During the startup of the Operating System, the splash screen is handled by [Plymouth](https://www.freedesktop.org/wiki/Software/Plymouth/).

+## x86_64 compatibility

+As of version 2.2, Hudiy also supports the x86 64-bit architecture.
+The currently supported Operating System is Debian Trixie 64-bit with a graphical environment (e.g., Gnome or labwc).

+Since the installation, configuration and updating process for Hudiy requires root privileges, access to sudo is necessary.
+In Debian, sudo access is automatically provided when a password is not set for the root user.
+Please keep that in mind during OS installation and do not set the root password.

+Hudiy utilizes the VA-API (Video Acceleration API) for hardware acceleration.
+Therefore, for a better user experience, we recommend running Hudiy on platforms that support VA-API (https://www.intel.com/content/www/us/en/developer/articles/technical/linuxmedia-vaapi.html).

+**We do not recommend and officially do not support** running Hudiy on Virtual Machines (e.g., QEMU, VirtualBox, or VMWare).
+Virtual Machines do not provide sufficient hardware support for handling UI (OpenGL) and video rendering, and may also cause issues with PipeWire.
+Any additional system configuration required on a Virtual Machine is the responsibility of the user.